-- (1) Top soil: -The top soil is proposed to be generated during the ensuing SOM period. - OB and Mine waste: No Over burden is proposed to be dumped outside the Mine Lease Area and the waste generated as topsoil will be used for plantation purpose at safety zone.
+- (1) Top soil: -The top soil is proposed to be generated during the ensuing SOM period. - (2) OB and Mine waste: About 10% mineral waste will be generated and the waste generated as topsoil will be used for plantation purpose at safety zone.